kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-for-batch-jobs/README.md

   - it does not reset the status for a Job with `.spec.suspend=false`,
   - it does not add the Suspended condition for a Job with `.spec.suspend=true`.
 - the Job controller reconciles jobs with custom "managedBy" field when the feature gate is disabled
+- the Job controller handles correctly re-enablement of the feature gate [link](https://github.com/kubernetes/kubernetes/blob/169a952720ebd75fcbcb4f3f5cc64e82fdd3ec45/test/integration/job/job_test.go#L1691)
 - the `job_by_external_controller_total` metric is incremented when a new Job with custom "managedBy" is created
 - the `job_by_external_controller_total` metric is not incremented for a new Job without "managedBy" or with default value
 - the `job_by_external_controller_total` metric is not incremented for Job updates (regardless of the "managedBy")

+The following scenarios related to [Terminating pods and terminal Job conditions](#terminating-pods-and-terminal-job-conditions) are covered:
+- `Failed` or `Complete` conditions are not added while there are still terminating pods
+- `FailureTarget` is added when backoffLimitCount is exceeded, or activeDeadlineSeconds timeout is exceeded
+- `SuccessCriteriaMet` is added when the `completions` are satisfied

 During the implementation more scenarios might be covered.